-The Read Shop Supplies Unique Festive Gifts supporting Literacy in South Africa.
-Give the gift that keeps on giving, this Festive Season: the gift of literacy.
-With every purchase of a Christmas gift from our online store, you will directly contribute to the priceless dream of literacy for underprivileged children across South Africa.
+The Read Shop supplies unique gifts supporting Literacy in South Africa.
+Give the gift that keeps on giving: the gift of literacy.
+With every purchase of a gift from our online store, you will directly contribute to the priceless dream of literacy for underprivileged children across South Africa.
 100% of our profits is ploughed back into promoting literacy to those children in the poorest of the poor areas, and the far-flung rural areas in our country.
 Whether you buy a beautiful Mug ‘n Spoon Gift Set, or a beautiful book lovers’ T-shirt, you will pay it forward and be make a difference!

 MAKE A DONATION

 Your support is welcomed and appreciated.
 Thank you.

 Our Latest News

 WHY READING ALOUD REAPS REWARDS!
 In a country where nearly 80% of Grade 4 learners cannot read with comprehension in any language, including their home language, there is one day on the international calendar that deserves every educator, parent and child’s...

 MAKING A DIFFERENCE WHEN IT MATTERS MOST: EARLY CHILDHOOD DEVELOPMENT It was President Cyril Ramaphosa who, in his 2018 SONA speech, was quoted as saying, “If we are to break the cycle of poverty, we need to educate the children of the poor.”
 There is global consensus...